HubSpot/hubspot-cli/acceptance-tests/README.md

 ## Gotchas

-- Currently sometimes the personal-access-key test is flakey.
+- Currently the personal-access-key test is flakey.
 Run the tests again and it should pass.

 - The tests seem to trip up on usages of the `ora` library.
 To get around this, we have a list of blacklisted strings.
 If your test is being picky about ora, add the error message to the blacklist in `cmd.js`